filp/whoops/README.md

 - Add your changes & tests for those changes (in `tests/`).
 - Remember to stick to the existing code style as best as possible.
 When in doubt, follow `PSR-2`.
 - Send me a pull request!

+If you don't want to go through all this, but still found something wrong or missing, please **open a new issue report** so that I or others may take care of it.

 ### TODO/tasks (very short & rough list of current goals)
 - Improve code view